Rea Brook

 The name Rea Brook can refer to either of two brooks in Shropshire, England.

 One of the brooks, which eventually becomes the River Rea, is in southern Shropshire.
 It is to the east of Brown Clee Hill.

 The other, described here, is a minor river that begins at Marton Pool, near the Wales-England border.
 This runs northeast for 40 km past the villages of Minsterley, Pontesbury, Hanwood, Hook-a-Gate and Bayston Hill to Shrewsbury, where it joins the much larger River Severn at Coleham Head.
 It is noted in the county for its wildlife, such as otters and kingfishers.
-Previously in history, it was known as the "Meole Brook", and gives its name to two villages near Shrewsbury – Meole Brace and Cruckmeole.